Men Who Know What They’re Doing31 Aug 2017, Posted by Katie's Blog in

 Doing nothing else until you’re breathing as one.

 These kinds of breaks in the flow of sex can often be rejected or resisted because they appear to take us away from orgasmic intensity.
-But of course they are exactly the ingredients required to ensure real orgasmic depth.
-Feel how they allow the body to let go and relax further into a deeper richness and connection.
+But these relaxing ingredients can be the key to ushering in the most intoxicating, full-bodied rapture.

 Going fast might excite on the surface but the orgasmic high will be fleeting and insubstantial.
 Going slow brings depth of feeling and a full and rewarding satisfaction that can reverberate through the body for days afterwards.
 Don’t be afraid to slow down a speedy partner.
 Don’t let them trick you into thinking they know what they’re doing.